 NOVEMBER 03 - 05, 2022 | Manila, Philippines

-Distinguished speakers from government, academe, industry and the STEM community will facilitate discussions and collaboration on various topics related to research, initiatives, curriculum models, case studies, education frameworks and more throughout the Summit.
+Distinguished guests from government, academe, industry and the STEM community will facilitate discussions and collaboration on various topics related to research, initiatives, curriculum models, case studies, education frameworks and more throughout the Summit.

 Dr. Vijay M.S.
 Kumar

-Dr. Kumar was the Principal Investigator of O.K.I (Open Knowledge Initiative), an MIT-led collaborative project to develop an open architecture for enterprise educational applications.
-He is a member of the Faculty Advisory Committee of MIT OpenCourseWare (OCW).
-He has served as the Executive Officer for MIT’s Council on Educational Technology and as a member of the steering committee for I-Campus, the MIT-Microsoft Alliance initiative for educational technology.
+Dr. Vijay M.S.
+Kumar provides leadership for sustainable, technology-enabled educational innovation at MIT.
+He is a member of the MIT OpenCourseWare (OCW) advisory committee, an executive officer for MIT’s Council on Educational Technology, and a member of the steering committee for I-Campus, the MIT-Microsoft alliance.